gabehamasaki/orders/README.md

    ```

 3. **Initialize the Database**:
-   This step will start the PostgreSQL database using Docker and apply migrations:
+   This command starts the PostgreSQL database using Docker and applies migrations:
    ```bash
    make init-db
    ```